alialaei1/IOT-RF-WiFi-Bridge-Based-on-ESP32/README.md

 <br/>

+The system is built using an ESP32 microcontroller, a RF transceiver and Tasmota firmware.

 ESP32 is a powerful microcontroller that's commonly used in IoT projects due to its low cost, low power consumption, and built-in Wi-Fi and Bluetooth connectivity.
 The ESP32 can be used to process data from various sensors and modules, making it a perfect choice for a home security system. [refrence](https://github.com/espressif/arduino-esp32)